You do not need to be working to claim Child Tax Credit. Check how much you could get if you are responsible for one or more children.

 Note: You must renew your claim each year.
 It is a good idea to keep records of your child's education to support your claim.
 You may also need verification of your bills, income, benefits, payslips, tax credits and childcare.
 Keep these records for at least 3 years.

 As a rule, all benefits, allowances, and pensions get paid into a bank account held by the main person responsible for the child.
-Unless there is change in your circumstances, payments get deposited each week or every 4 weeks.

 Note: CTC payments start from the date of your claim up to the end of the financial tax year (the 5th of April).
 Remember some Child Tax Credit bank holiday payments may affect the date you actually receive the benefit.